Tech-at-DU/React-Fundamentals-tutorial/P03-Thinking-In-Components/content.md

 These styles start to make our page responsive.

 The first rule makes each `div.POPOSSpace` expand to the width of its grid cell.
-The width of the grid container is a percentage of the window width so these cells expand and contract with the window.
+The width of the grid container is a percentage of the window width, so these cells expand and contract with the window.

 The second rule sets the width `img` tags within the `div.POPOSSpace` to 100% of the available space.
-With this the images match the width of their container.
+With this, the images match the width of their container.
 The second property here `height: auto` makes images maintain their aspect ratio as they scale.

-The page should look something like this at this point.
+The page should look something like this at this point, if you used our sample styles above:

 ![Spaces Styled](assets/spaces-styled.png)